flowerysong/aws-saml-login/README.md

  *  `-p, --profile <boto profile>`

-    where to store the credentials
+    where to store the credentials (default: saml)

  *  `-r, --role <rolename>`